 Amla oil also contains anti-inflammatory and antibacterial qualities.
-Amla reduces inflammation of the scalp and as a result can curb oil production, with Ogboru noting that it "helps with sebum regulation by soaking in all the excess oil present on scalp and conditioning [the scalp]."
-The antibacterial powers of amla oil can help to prevent dandruff and itching of the scalp.
+Amla may reduce inflammation of the scalp and, as a result, curb oil production, with Ogboru noting that it "helps with sebum regulation by soaking in all the excess oil present on scalp and conditioning [the scalp]."
+The antibacterial powers of amla oil may help to prevent dandruff and itching of the scalp.

 - Moisturizer for dry hair: The juice and oil from the amla plant are extremely hydrating.
-Ogboru explains that Amla contains "up to 81.2 percent moisture" which can help to nourish dry, brittle strands.
+Ogboru explains that Amla is highly moisturizing, which can help to nourish dry, brittle strands.

-- Antiseptic dandruff prevention: The antibacterial nature of amla oil helps to prevent the formation of dandruff and treats other causes of itching on the scalp.
+- Antiseptic dandruff prevention: The antibacterial nature of amla oil may help to prevent the formation of dandruff and treat other causes of itching on the scalp.

-- Strengthens hair: Dr. Shamban notes that amla oil is rich in phytonutrients vitamins and minerals, which adds shine, strength and supports moisture.
-By incorporating amla oil into your hair care routine, hair will become healthier and more resilient.
+- Strengthens hair: Shamban notes that amla oil is rich in phytonutrients, vitamins, and minerals, which add shine and strength and support moisture.
+By incorporating amla oil into your hair care routine, hair may become healthier and more resilient.

-- Can prevent hair loss: While more research is needed to determine the efficacy of amla oil in promoting hair growth, its ability to strengthen hair helps to prevent breakage.
-Dr. Shamban explains that "dry, brittle hair is more susceptible to breakage," and amla oil helps to fortify the hair follicle.
+- Can prevent hair loss: While more research is needed to determine the efficacy of amla oil in promoting hair growth, its ability to strengthen hair may help to prevent breakage.

 How to Use Amla Oil for Hair

 Amla oil can be applied topically or taken in oral form.
-While there are many other benefits to amla oil for overall health, those looking to capture its hair boosting qualities should stick to topical applications.
-Dr Shamban warns that there is a "wide range of potency in the [oral supplements] and it’s not well regulated at this time."
-Ogboru adds that taking amla orally is not as effective as topical application for the cosmetic purposes of the supplement.
+While there may be benefits to amla oil for overall health, those looking to capture its hair-boosting qualities should stick to topical applications.
+Shamban warns that there is a "wide range of potency in the [oral supplements] and it’s not well regulated at this time."
+Ogboru adds that taking amla orally is not as effective as a topical application for the cosmetic purposes of the supplement.

 - Apply the oil as a treatment: Amla oil can be applied directly to the hair and scalp (after patch testing).
 The oil can then be left in as a conditioning treatment or washed out.